magento/magento2-functional-testing-framework/docs/guides/cicd.md

 vendor/bin/mftf generate:tests --config parallel
 ```

-This will generate a folder under `dev/tests/acceptance/tests/functional/Magento/_generated/groups`.
+This generates a folder under `dev/tests/acceptance/tests/functional/Magento/_generated/groups`.
 This folder contains several `group#.txt` files that can be used later with the `mftf run:manifest` command.

 ## Delegate and run tests